 The obvious warning sign is someone saying, “Life is no longer worth living” or “I don’t want to live anymore” – those verbal statements.
 Withdrawing from friends or activities might be warning signs, but really taking notice of what is normal and what is not normal for that student.

 If a student is starting to sleep more and they are someone who doesn’t sleep that much, that might be a warning sign.
 If a student is starting to eat more or eat less, depending on what is normal or not normal for them, that might be a warning sign.
 Any changes in sleeping patterns or if they are becoming super irritable or easily stressed out, if that is not a normal reaction for them that might be a warning sign.
-Increasing drugs and alcohol use could be a warning sign.
+Using drugs and alcohol as a way to cope with stress or trauma may be a warning sign.

 What is the intersection or the relationship with bullying?